futuregrid/manual/doc/source/account.rst

    Sometimes project members leave a project before it is completed.
 Such members are no longer part of the project and should not have access to the project.
-However they can still be acknowledged to have played a role as part of the project while they are placed into the alumni role.
+However they can still be acknowledged to have played a role as part of the project by being placed as a member of the alumni role.

 Uploaded SSH Key:
-  As you are using remote compute resources we will require that you are very familiar with ssh key management.
-You will need to upload a public ssh key to the portal so we can create you an account and use that public ssh key to allow you to log in to the resources.
+  As you are using remote compute resources, we will require that you are very familiar with ssh key management.
+You will need to upload a public ssh key to the portal so that we can create an account for you and use that public ssh key to allow you to log in to use the resources.

 .. _s-account-quickstart: